 Other common reasons clients come to fertility counselling are related to physical, reproductive, psychological and sexual problems.
 Social factors such as career, relationship breakdown and the absence of a committed relationship also can have a direct effect on planning a family.
 Each person’s circumstances are unique to them and their relationship.
-Similarly, everyone copes and deals differently with life’s challenges particularly in a relationship where both people are trying to support each other.
+Similarly, everyone copes and deals differently with life’s challenges, particularly in a relationship where both people are trying to support each other.
 Understanding how to cope better and look after yourself with the support and guidance of a therapist can help make life feel less complicated.

 Women may have a concern about fertility and having a child at any stage.
 This concern can come long before they are even ready to consider getting pregnant.
-This anticipatory worry can be linked to all types of life experiences such as relationships status, sexuality, sexual abuse, fear of pregnancy or sexual dysfunction i.e. vaginismus.
+This anticipatory worry can be linked to all types of life experiences, such as relationship status, sexuality, sexual abuse, fear of pregnancy or sexual dysfunction, i.e. vaginismus.
 For women who are having difficulty conceiving or staying pregnant, primary or secondary infertility is often an ongoing worry, something which they are trying to navigate through with little adequate support.
 The total loss of fertility on either side of a relationship may happen completely unexpectedly due to a sudden illness or accident and is often deeply traumatic and distressing.

 Infertility often puts a natural strain on the strongest of relationships.
 Many couples feel that these challenges help to bring them closer together and give their relationship a deeper meaning.
 At the same time, they each may experience stress, tension, isolation and a range of complicated mixed emotions.
-Learning how to positively support and understand each other is important to the well-being of both individuals who will invariably be experiencing different things at different stages.
-Therapy can help couples to feel supported together and learn how to be emotionally more supportive to each other.
+Learning how to positively support and understand each other is important to the well-being of both individuals, who will invariably be experiencing different things at different stages.
+Therapy can help couples to feel supported together and learn how to be emotionally more supportive of each other.

 The National Infertility Support and Information Group provide support meetings and information to anyone experiencing infertility in Ireland.